versionone/mssql-snapshot/README.md

     }
 }
 ```
+By default snapshots are stored in the same physical director as
+the source database to reduce the need to configure permissions
+on a separate folder.
+Alternatively, you can configure a custom
+storage path by assigning a 'snapshotStoragePath' value at the
+root level in the config object passed in on construction (see above).

 In order to be able to create SQL snapshots by any method,
 standalone SQL script or otherwise, the service account that
 SQL Server service runs under must have read/write privileges